 Jabalpur, located on the shores of river Narmada, is an industrial city picking up as a tourist destination because of its splendid ghats, waterfalls and a mild glitter of historical and cultural structures.

 The town of Jabalpur is a fast expanding city with a multitude of options for sightseeing and various places of interest.
-A 17th century fort situated near Narmada river and a temple located near Roopnath are must-visits.
+A 17th-century fort situated near Narmada river and a temple located near Roopnath are must-visits.
 Besides them, Bhedaghat-Marble Rocks and Dhuandhar Falls are the most eminent tourist attractions in Jabalpur.
 Balancing Rock is another site which is must see for tourists here.
 Jabalpur overall is a bustling city with modern amenities, lots of working class people and some British architecture along with beautiful natural landscapes.
-Bandhavgarh National Park and Kanha National Park are also nearby and Jabalpur can be made a central location to visit these wildlife locations."
+Kanha National Park and Bandhavgarh National Park are also nearby and Jabalpur can be made a central location to visit these wildlife locations."

 Safe for tourists, fewer traffic jams, Easily accessible markets.